-Inside the Short, Tragic Life of Nicole Brown Simpson
+Inside the Tragic Life of Nicole Brown Simpson and Her Hopeful Final Days After Divorcing O.J.
+Simpson - E!
+Online

 On June 6, Simpson sent her a formal letter instructing her to stop using the Rockingham address, a letter she reportedly showed to Cici Shahian on June 7—the same day Nicole called a Santa Monica women's shelter for victims of domestic abuse and said she was being stalked by her ex-husband.

-The defense floated the unsubstantiated theory at trial that Nicole had been killed by drug dealers who were at her house looking for Faye Resnick, that Resnick's cocaine use had landed her in debt.
-Simpson attorney Johnnie Cochran asked LAPD Detective Tom Lange on the stand if he was aware that Resnick had stayed with Nicole from June 3, 1994, until June 8, when she checked into rehab.
-Lange said he had conflicting reports on that.
+The defense floated the unsubstantiated theory at trial that Nicole had been killed by drug dealers who were at her house looking for Faye Resnick because cocaine use had landed her in debt.
+Simpson attorney Johnnie Cochran asked LAPD Detective Tom Lange on the stand if he was aware that Faye had stayed with Nicole from June 3, 1994, until June 8, when she checked into rehab.

 On June 9, Nicole's friend and real estate agent Jeane McKenna put the Bundy condo up for lease at $4,800 a month and then they went looking for new places for Nicole to live.

-"She knew the kids really liked Bundy and wouldn't want them to move, so she wanted to do something special for them, to give them something they would want—especially a pool," McKenna later said, per Toobin.
+"She knew the kids really liked Bundy and wouldn't want them to move, so she wanted to do something special for them, to give them something they would want—especially a pool," Jeane later said, per The Run of His Life.
 "And by the end of the day, we found a place for her in Malibu, a one-story contemporary with a pool and a view of the ocean, for $5,000 a month.
 I remember walking up the hill there with her.
 We were smoking.
 Nobody smokes in Brentwood, so we used to sneak it together, and she was saying, like she couldn't really believe it, 'I can really do this.
 I can lease the house and move.
 I can really do this.'"

 O.J. was by then dating model Paula Barbieri, and she was on his arm at a black-tie event the night of June 11.

-Nicole was supposed to have lunch with Kris Jenner on June 13.
+Nicole was supposed to have lunch with Kris on June 13.

-"She said she wanted to show me some things and talk about what was in her safe," Jenner told Ellen DeGeneres.
+"She said she wanted to show me some things and talk about what was in her safe," Kris told Ellen DeGeneres.
 "And so now unfortunately it all makes sense that that's probably what she wanted to reveal to me that next day, which broke my heart because I will always feel horrible that I didn't pay enough attention."

 On June 12, 1994, a Sunday, Nicole got up early, made the kids breakfast and took them shopping.
 Later that afternoon, she went with dad Lou, mom Juditha, Denise and some other family members to daughter Sydney's dance recital.
 Afterward they went to dinner at Mezzaluna, an Italian restaurant in Brentwood.
 O.J. had been at the recital but was not invited to go to dinner.